dependabot/fetch-metadata/README.md

 <details><summary>:book: Release guide</summary>
 <p>

-  - Dependabot PR's:
+  ## Dependabot PR's

   - We expect Dependabot PRs to be passing CI and have any changes to the `dist/` folder built for production dependencies
   - Some development dependencies may fail the `dist/` check if they modify the Typescript compilation, these should be updated manually via `npm run build`.
 See the [`dependabot-build`](https://github.com/dependabot/fetch-metadata/blob/main/.github/workflows/dependabot-build.yml) action for details.

+ ## Tagging a new release

-  - Checkout and update `main`, then use the `bin/bump-version` script to create a release PR
+  1. Checkout and update `main`, then use the `bin/bump-version` script to create a release PR
       ```bash
       git checkout main
       git pull
       bin/bump-version minor # major | minor | patch
       ```
-  - Merge the PR after getting it reviewed
+  2. Merge the PR after getting it reviewed
-  - Create a new release tagged as `v1.X.X` format:
+  3. Create a new release tagged as `v1.X.X` format:
     - Either via the web UI: https://github.com/dependabot/fetch-metadata/releases/new
     - Or via the CLI:
       ```bash